 Nutrition information is calculated automatically and isn’t always accurate.

 FREQUENTLY ASKED QUESTIONS

 I don’t drink alcohol!
-Can I leave it out of this cake?
+Can I leave it out of the German Advocaat Cake?

 You sure can!
 Replace the rum in the cake with 1 tsp vanilla extract (non-alcoholic if you can find it) or 2 Tbsp milk and 2 tsp vanilla sugar.
 Replace the rum in the topping with extra cream and a teaspoon of vanilla extract or two teaspoons vanilla sugar.
 You could also use rum essence for the flavour if you like.
 This cake is also brilliant with a raspberry topping instead.